15 Best Places to Live in Texas in 2024

 • Bike Score: 42

 In terms of weather, the city has a semi-arid climate with dry summer temperatures and cold, frigid winters.
-While we can still tell that Amarillo was once a ranching town, today it offers townhouses, large apartment complexes, and condos, with quick access to Interstate 40, the highway formerly known as Route 66.
+While we can still tell that Amarillo was once a ranching town, today it offers townhouses, large apartment complexes, and condos, with quick access to Interstate 40, the highway formerly known as the famous Route 66.

 Aerial View of Downtown Amarillo, Texas in Summer